 The gas-tight syringe is filled with a defined volume from the standard stock solution.

-1 Example of stock solution range as given in Table C-1.

-2 A typical process for the preparation of standard solutions is described in C.3.2.

 The droplets from the syringe are positioned in the centre of the IR-window, within the area where the IR beam covers the window.
 The window is placed above a circular mask that corresponds to the size of the IR beam, and viewed from above the window using a magnification device.

 The IR-window is positioned in the sample compartment of the spectrometer.